CristianRicharte6/CristianRicharte6/README.md

 📚 I speak English and Spanish fluently.

-📫 How to reach me: <a target="_blank" href="https://www.linkedin.com/in/cristian-richarte-gil-2225a5165/"> Cristian Richarte Gil on Linkedin. </a>
+📫 How to reach me: <a target=“_blank” href="https://www.linkedin.com/in/cristian-richarte-gil-2225a5165/"> Cristian Richarte Gil on Linkedin. </a>

 ![giphy](https://user-images.githubusercontent.com/102038261/173193036-543b239b-0152-4e91-8c01-3ec8fc384c18.gif)